ugomez4/LibreLingo/courses/basque-from-english/01-Basics/skills/01-basics-2.md

 *   ere: also
 *   ikasle: student
 *   ikaslea: the student
-*   irakalse: teacher
+*   irakasle: teacher
-*   irakalsea : the teacher
+*   irakaslea : the teacher
 *   Epa!: Hi!

 [ Go Back to Home Page!](..)